RyanBasque/react-project-template/README.md

 ├── tsconfig.json <br />
 ├── package.json <br />

 public: This directory contains static assets that are served by the development and production servers.
-The main HTML file (index.html) is also located here.
+The main HTML file (index.html) is also located here. <br />
-src: This directory contains the source code for the application.
+src: This directory contains the source code for the application.<br />
-components: This directory contains reusable components used throughout the application.
+components: This directory contains reusable components used throughout the application.<br />
-pages: This directory contains the main pages of the application.
+pages: This directory contains the main pages of the application.<br />
-styles: This directory contains global styles that are applied to the entire application. index.tsx: This is the entry point of the application, which renders the App component.
+styles: This directory contains global styles that are applied to the entire application.<br />
+index.tsx: This is the entry point of the application, which renders the App component.<br />
-.gitignore: This file lists files and directories that should be ignored by Git. package.json: This file lists the dependencies and scripts used by the application. tsconfig.json: This file list typescript configs of your project.
+.gitignore: This file lists files and directories that should be ignored by Git.<br />
+package.json: This file lists the dependencies and scripts used by the application.<br />
+tsconfig.json: This file list typescript configs of your project.<br />

 # Available Scripts